Orrenius/Orrenius.github.io/_pages/research.md

  [(Draft)](../files/Market_definition_oct24_orrenius.pdf)

 This paper introduces a novel method to define geographic markets using machine learning.
-   Using an unsupervised learning approach we cluster sales based on customers' location such that each cluster represents a market.
+    Using an unsupervised learning approach, we cluster sales based on customers' locations, with each cluster representing a distinct market.
-   The novelty of our method is that we leverage the identity of the seller for each observation to capture market structures that are not distance-based.
+    The novelty of our method is that we leverage the identity of the seller for each observation to capture market structures that cannot be captured by today's methods.
     We integrate the assumption that sellers focus on a few geographic markets into our Bayesian framework and empirically implement the method using a Gibbs sampler.
     Estimating the geographic markets for real estate agents in Stockholm, our algorithm does significantly better in correctly classifying sales than the baseline K-means algorithm, achieving a Dice score of $0.78$ compared to $0.67$.
-   We find that the number of markets each agent works in is distributed more similarly in our classification than in the baseline comparison.
+    We find that the number of markets each agent works in is distributed more similarly to the industry knowledge in our classification than in the baseline comparison.
-   Our method underestimates the market concentration, as measured by the Herfindahl-Hirschman Index (HHI), less than the baseline K-means.
+    Our method classifies the markets such that market concentration, as measured by the Herfindahl-Hirschman Index (HHI), is closer to the market concentration calculated using the correct classification than the baseline K-means, thereby improving understanding of market power and competition dynamics.
     Finally, we investigate the correct number of clusters and find that, in our example, it corresponds to the established knowledge of the market's geographic structure.

 **Work in Progress**